soitun/pearai-submodule/extensions/vscode/CONTRIBUTING.md

 This is the PearAI VS Code Extension.
 Its primary jobs are

 1. Implement the IDE side of the PearAI IDE protocol, allowing a PearAI server to interact natively in an IDE.
 This happens in `src/continueIdeClient.ts`.
 2. Open the PearAI React app in a side panel.
 The React app's source code lives in the `gui` directory.
-The panel is opened by the `continue.openContinueGUI` command, as defined in `src/commands.ts`.
+The panel is opened by the `pearai.openContinueGUI` command, as defined in `src/commands.ts`.

 # How to run the extension